daqhris/MissionEnrollment/README.md

 ### 2. Event Attendance

-- Asks the user whether they attended the hackathon or not
+- Asks the user whether they attended a hackathon or not
-- Fetches and verifies Proof of Attendance Protocol (POAP) tokens
+- Fetches and verifies a Proof of Attendance Protocol (POAP) token
 - Features a short delay animation before revealing results
 - Sends requests to a POAP API endpoint for reliable POAP data retrieval
 - Filters specific POAPs related to ETHGlobal Brussels 2024